-Experience of working on specific projects may lead to a specialist role in a certain field.
-It may enable a move to a more strategic role in general management.
+Project experience may lead to the opportunity to specialise in a certain area of accounting and may also enable a move to a more strategic role in general management.

-Mobility will aid advancement and it may be necessary to look outside a company to gain promotion.
-Companies may also expect employees to move to different locations while training, in order to gain maximum exposure to the business.
+Being able to relocate can be an asset in terms of career advancement and some companies may expect employees to move to different locations while training, to gain maximum exposure to the business.

 - project management.

-After three years' strategic experience in a senior role, it is possible to apply for Fellowship of CIMA (FCMA), which offers increased recognition and career potential.
+After three years' strategic experience in a senior role, it's possible to apply for Fellowship of CIMA (FCMA), which offers increased recognition and career potential.